Jacopo00811/group26-mlops-project/reports/README.md

 >
 > Answer:

 We configured our experiments using Hydra and YAML configuration files.
 The main configuration file (`config.yaml`) specifies the default experiment configuration.
-Each experiment has its own YAML file (e.g., `exp1.yaml`, `exp2.yaml`) that defines specific parameters such as model name, batch size, learning rate, and callbacks.
+Each experiment has its own YAML file (e.g., `exp1.yaml`, `exp2.yaml`) that defines specific parameters such as model name, batch size and learning rate.
 To run an experiment, we can use the following command:

 python src/danish_to_english_llm/train.py experiment=exp2